Making learning accessible for every student

 The SMART Document Camera helps students with special needs

 - Use materials such as sticks or string to spell words or make symbols under the SMART Document Camera if they have difficulty writing

 - See even the smallest details by zooming in and enlarging images on the SMART Board interactive whiteboard

 - Understand important points by enabling teachers to write on images with digital ink without switching to a new application or tool

 SMART Slate wireless slate

-The SMART Slate enables teachers to interact with digital content on the SMART Board interactive whiteboard whilst they move around the classroom.
+The SMART Slate enables teachers to interact with digital content on the SMART Board interactive whiteboard while they move around the classroom.
 It helps students with special needs

 - Stay involved in lessons – especially students with reduced mobility